webtoknow/fx-trading-app/Week_09/Exercise/README.md

 For this exercise we will need to create(guidance below):
 1. a Hibernate @Entity class that maps to the *transactions* table
-2. a TransactionVo class that will be used to serialize/deserialize data going through the @RestController(which will be created after)
+2. a TransactionResponse class that will be used to serialize/deserialize data going through the @RestController(which will be created after)
-3. a class that implements Spring's Converter interface.
-It will convert Transaction @Entity objects to POJO TransactionVo objects.
+3. a TransactionMapper mapstruct interface that will be used to convert between entities and response objects
-4. a @Configuration that defines the @Bean conversionService.
-The conversionService bean should be configured by registering the required converters(in this case we only have the one specified above).
-5. a @Repository interface extending JpaRepository
+4. a @Repository interface extending JpaRepository
-6. a @Service class
+5. a @Service class
-7. a @RestController class
+6. a @RestController class

 Indications:

-1. Under package *fxtrading* create package *entities*
+1. Under package *fxtrading* in package *entities*
-Create inside the package the class Transaction that maps to transactions table:
+Create the entity class Transaction that maps to transactions table:

 ```
 package com.banking.sofware.design.fxtrading.entities;